JieyuWu/ToyotaMod/Toyota-Lexus.md

 ## SDSU (SmartDSU/SmartenedDSU)

 Upgrades the Driver Support Unit to passthrough AEB and enable openpilot longitudinal control.
-SDSU was first sold as an external, harness-style contraption, and later the SmartenedDSU (DSU modified by forwading a severed CAN connection back into the network by way of an onboard, stripped down, reflashed Panda) and became preferred, with quick creation/installation.
+SDSU was first sold as an external, harness-style contraption, and later the SmartenedDSU (DSU modified by forwarding a severed CAN connection back into the network by way of an onboard, stripped down, reflashed Panda) and became preferred, with quick creation/installation.

 ## Zorro Steering Sensor (ZSS)